vincekurtz/TRAQR_website/README.md

 ### To Do
 - Disable map buttons if screen too small (mobile)
-- Add people page?
+- Add people page
-- Add some sort of time filtering to the map
+- Add device page
 - [for much later] add pages on the device or other project developments